 a gap analysis of its current availability from data repositories, and

-a selection of examples that illustrate the approaches currently being taken by repositories to express and expose these attributes to users and user agents.
+a selection of examples that illustrate approaches currently taken by repositories to express and expose these attributes to users and user agents.

-The list of descriptive attributes of a research data repository will be submitted for review and endorsement to become an RDA Recommendation, and the selection of exemplars will be submitted for consideration as an RDA Supporting Output.
+The data repository list of common descriptive attributes list will be submitted for review and endorsement to become an RDA Recommendation, and the selection of exemplars submitted for consideration as an RDA Supporting Output.
 This work is planned to take place over 18 months between January 1, 2022 and June 30, 2023.

 2. Value Proposition

-A complete and current description of a research data repository is important to help a user discover a repository; to understand the repository’s purpose, policies, functionality, and other characteristics; and to evaluate the fitness for their use of the repository and the data that it stewards.
+A complete and current description of a research data repository is important to help a user discover a repository; understand the repository’s purpose, policies, functionality, and other characteristics; and evaluate the fitness for use of the repository and the data it curates .
 Many repositories do not provide adequate descriptions in their websites, structured metadata, and documentation, which can make this challenging.
+Instead, repository registries such as re3data or FAIRsharing count on voluntary contributions whose trustworthiness, completeness and accuracy are difficult to verify.
 Descriptive attributes may be expressed and exposed in different ways, making it difficult to compare repositories and enable interoperability among repositories and other infrastructures such as registries.
 Incomplete and proprietary repository descriptions present challenges for stakeholders such as researchers, repository managers, repository developers, publishers, funders, and registries to enable the discovery and comparison of data repositories.
 For example:

 As a researcher, I would like to be able to generate a list of repositories to determine where I can deposit my data based on a query of descriptive attributes that are important to me.

+As a data scientist, I would like to be able to discover and verify available e.g. APIs and supported standards offered by repositories in order to ease my data processing workflows and pipelines.

 As a repository manager, I would like to know what attributes are important for me to provide to users in order to advertise my repository, its services, and its data collections.

 As a repository developer, I would like to know how to express and serialize these attributes as structured metadata for reuse by users and user agents in a manner that is integrated into the functionality of my repository software platform.